pepega007xd/slplugin/bp/main.typ

 After this, all assignments into variables with irrelevant types are removed or replaced by a check that the dereferenced variable is allocated.
 After this pass, all _instructions_ (statements not affecting control flow) should be one of the basic instruction types defined in #plugin_link("src/preprocessing/instruction_type.ml").

 This is followed by a type analysis.
-As described in @astral_chapter, when introducing a variable into a formula, we need to provide a sort.
+As described in @sl_chapter, when introducing a variable into a formula, we need to provide a sort.
 This sort is derived from the type of the corresponding C variable.
-For types which form one of the supported kinds of lists (see @astral_chapter), a special predefined sort from Astral must be used, so that points-to atoms from these variables can later be abstracted to list atoms.
+For types which form one of the supported kinds of lists (see @sl_chapter), a special predefined sort from Astral must be used, so that points-to atoms from these variables can later be abstracted to list atoms.
 For all other structure types, a new sort must be declared and registered in the solver instance.
 See @type_analysis for a detailed description.

 Lastly, a list of all variables containing a pointer to another variable on the stack is collected.
 This is used later in the analysis since dereferences of these variables need special handling compared to variables pointing to the heap.

 == Shape Analysis

 The analysis itself is implemented using the `Dataflow2` module provided by Frama-C (see @dataflow), and it is composed of these main parts.
 First, there is the transfer function implemented for the basic instructions described in @stmt_split.
 Then there are the simplifications applied to the formulae between instructions.
 There is also the logic for the join operation.
-Finally, there is the implementation of specializing formulae for each branch of a condition.
+Finally, there is the specialization of formulae for each branch of a condition.

+The analysis starts at the first statement of the `main` function, first assigning the

-The transfer functions accepts formulae of separation logic and changes them to reflect the state after executing the instruction.
+The transfer function takes formulae describing the state before executing an instruction and changes them to reflect the state after the execution.

 = Implementation Details